How Has The Hospitality Industry Evolved Since Its Origins?

 #1 - The threat of climate change

 The threat of climate change will adversely impact many major tourist destinations.
 Threats resulting from climate change, safety and security issues, as well as unprecedented migration streams are tomorrow’s game changers.
 The main challenges for the hospitality industry are the lack of predictability and the magnitude of such events – and how fast the industry can react and adapt.
-Hybrid operations might be one of the hospitality industry’s possible response to increased risks.
+Hybrid operations might be one of the hospitality industry’s possible responses to increased risks.

 #2 - Industry consolidation